New Orleans Saints News: Big Pass Rusher Signed, Malcolm Butler Schedules Visit

 While the defense needs a great deal of help, the Saints are also working on improving their offense as well.

 Wide receiver Ted Ginn Jr. has torched the Saints for a number of years as a member of the Carolina Panthers, but now, the speedster is wearing black and gold.
-The 32-year-old recently signed a three-year/$11 million deal with the Saints, and he is ready to work with a veteran quarterback as Pro Football talk reported.
+The 32-year-old recently signed a three-year/$11 million deal with the Saints, and he is ready to work with a veteran quarterback as Pro Football Talk reported.

 “That’s why it was very important to find a home like I found, because Drew Brees is the type of guy that can extend your career, man, and that’s what it’s all about.